pjpscriv/github-social-icons/README.md

 | _Awaiting acceptance to Mozilla Addons Store_

-This Chrome extension enhances GitHub profiles and Gist pages by prettifying unsupported social links.
+This extension enhances GitHub profiles and Gist pages by prettifying unsupported social links.
 It replaces standard links with visually appealing icons, making it easier for users to identify social profiles.

 ## Development